MicrosoftDocs/win32/desktop-src/direct3d9/view-transform.md

 ---
-Description: 'This section introduces the basic concepts of the view transform and provides details on how to set up a view transform matrix in a Direct3D application.' ms.assetid: 'a9885a77-f04e-4ca5-9202-67c4779d03de'
+Description: This section introduces the basic concepts of the view transform and provides details on how to set up a view transform matrix in a Direct3D application. ms.assetid: a9885a77-f04e-4ca5-9202-67c4779d03de
-title: 'View Transform (Direct3D 9)'
+title: View Transform (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # View Transform (Direct3D 9)